Zeex/amx_assembly/README.md

 ### phys_memory ###

-Read and write physical (real) memory at arbitrary locations.
+Allows you to read and write physical (real) memory at arbitrary addresses locations.
 See phys_memory-test.pwn for examples.

 ### stack_dump ###

+Provides a function which dumps the currently active stack area to the server console.
-Dump stack contents to the console, sometimes useful for debugging.
+This is Sometimes useful for debugging.